 relayout |

-Config change, window created, frame changed | Recompute from current state (debounced) |
+Config change, app termination, window created, frame changed | Recompute from current state (debounced) |

 immediateRelayout |